This is a gear review of the best hiking shirts of 2025.

 Breathability

-There are some other features which can be useful, like a mesh panel to assist with ventilation or UPF sun protection.
+There are some other features that can be useful, like a mesh panel to assist with ventilation or UPF sun protection.
 It depends largely on what climate you expect to be hiking in.

 Sun Protection and UPF Rating

 Most of the hiking sun shirts in this review have a UPF 50+ rating.
 While that means you will block about 98% of the suns harmful UV rays.
 UPF 50+ will block both UVA rays and UVB rays.
-As most of the harmful sun is absorbed or reflected by the fabric you are able to spend the day hiking and backpacking in the sun.
+As most of the harmful sun is absorbed or reflected by the fabric you can spend the day hiking and backpacking in the sun.

 Bug Resistance

-If you are heading to an area with lots of bugs then you might want to get a shirt with BugsAway protection or pyrethrum to stop you getting bitten.
+If you are heading to an area with lots of bugs then you might want to get a shirt with to stop you getting bitten by insects.
 Pyrethrum can be sprayed or washed into any of the hiking shirts in this review.
 If you are hiking with mosquitos and need a shirt with mosquito protection then pyrethrum will do the job for you.

 Pyrethrum is said to last around 50 washes by some of the companies that impregnate their fabrics in the factory but I think it is quite a bit less than that.
 Some of my trips to Africa have proven that!
 When washing pyrethrum into your shirt it doesn’t last long so apply as needed.